Elsmore, Kansas

-Elsmore is a city in Allen County, Kansas, United States.
+Elsmore is a city in Elsmore Township, Allen County, Kansas, United States.
 As of the 2020 census, the population of the city was 50.
 The name Elsmore is a corruption of Elsinore, where Shakespeare's play Hamlet was set.

 History

 The old town of Elsmore, which for several years was the center of attraction for the citizens of Elsmore Township, was located farther west, not far from Big Creek.
 On August 25, 1888, after the route of the Missouri, Kansas & Texas R.R. from Kansas City to Parsons had been definitely settled, N.L.
 Ard, J.L.
 Roberts, J.A.
 Nicholson, W.D. and H.W.
 Cox, and O.P.
 Mattson purchased 20 acre where the present town of Elsmore stands, and platted the town.
 It soon became a popular trading center and shipping point for that section of the county, and in 1909 was incorporated.
 In 1910 it reported a population of 216 and had a money order post office (first opened in November 1866) with two rural delivery routes, a bank, several good stores, some small manufacturing enterprises, telegraph and express facilities.